 A manufacturing company of 200 employees has broken every job into five minute teaching modules.
 The idea is that anyone can learn a part of a job function in five minutes.
 The next day, they can teach that same five minute increment.

-Making People Development Strategic
+Making Developing People a Strategic Advantage

-An exceptional workforce is a pathway to delivering consistent exceptional value to customers.
+An exceptional workforce is the pathway to delivering exceptional value to customers.
 Therefore, people development must be a part of the business strategy.
 The National Malcolm Baldridge Quality Award is the nation’s highest award for excellence.
 It is the “gold standard” of all excellence frameworks.
 One of their key criteria for excellence is, “How does your learning and development system support the organization’s needs and the personal development of your workforce members, managers, and leaders?”
 One of the important ingredients in organizational excellence is aligning business strategy with the personal development of the workforce.
-Without this alignment, people development is haphazard and chaotic.
+Without this alignment, people’s development is haphazard and chaotic.
 However, when people development is aligned to strategy, the delivery of exceptional value is assured.

 Dan Edds is the author of Leveraging the Genetics of Leadership, cracking the code of sustainable team performance.
 He is recognized nationally and internationally for his expertise in the design and implementation of leadership systems.
 He can be reached for comment at Dan@DanielEdds.com, and he is happy to take a personal phone call at (425) 269-8854